top of page

 Develop emotional mindfulness: awareness of and comfort with one’s feelings

-I have a specialty in the emotional effects of the climate emergency (often called eco-anxiety or eco-distress), the politics of emotion, and living under conditions of domination and exploitation.
+I also have a special interest in political, social, and environmental concerns, including the impact of rising authoritarianism, living under conditions of domination and exploitation, and the climate emergency (often called eco-anxiety or eco-distress).
 I believe it is important to recognize the external realities that affect us and to be empowered to address these issues in accord with our authentic selves.

 I value multiculturalism and diversity; it is important to me that therapy be a welcoming place for everyone.